 relevant to our needs

-9- I have read through Harmony’s company culture, met with Steven, and a few other Harmony members.
-Though there is so much to learn, I am dedicated to put in the work because Harmony’s mission directly aligns with mine.
+9- I have read through Harmony’s company culture, and met with Stephen and a few other Harmony members.
+Though there is so much to learn, I am dedicated to putting in the work because Harmony’s mission directly aligns with mine.

 I am extremely grateful to be here and to bring value to the team.
 I hope to contribute in a meaningful way, utilizing my experience and network in the web3/web2 space.
 It was an amazing gift to be able to join the team on my birthday (4/20).